7osssam/QT-Banking-System-Server/README.md

 The server handles various requests through the `RequestManager` and specific request classes located in the `requestModule/Requests` directory.
 Each request class inherits from the base `Request` class and implements the necessary logic for processing the request, including validation, database operations, and response generation.

-for more details, see the [Requests Documentation](src/requestModule/Requests/Requests.md).
+for more details, see the [Requests Documentation](Requests-Documentation.md).

 - This sequence diagram illustrates the process of handling a client request by the server:
 ![Request Handling Sequence Diagram](docs/diagrams/plantuml/sequence-diagrams/Modules/Request.svg)
-> More detailed diagrams for each module can be found in the [Diagrams Directory](docs/diagrams/).
+> More detailed diagrams for each module can be found in the [Modules Sequence Diagrams](Modules-Sequence-Diagrams.md) or `docs/diagrams/` directory.

 ## Database Operations